qubic/Qiner/README.md

 Three parts: `[ header ][ topology block ][ data block ]`.

 - **Header** - dimensions plus a hash of each block; lets the miner confirm it loaded the intended task.
-- **Topology block** - the root ANN wiring: the control and output neuron indices, and each neuron's neighbours.
-Defines the root topology and never changes during mining.
+- **Topology block** - present in the format but **not loaded** (`BPP9000_TASK_HAS_TOPOLOGY 0`): wiring is derived per identity and control/output come from the mining seed.
+It is skipped by the size its own header declares, so a task written at any population still loads, and its hash is not checked.
 - **Data block** - the target sequence: the scorer keeps the output column of each row and grades the network's emits against it (the input column is ignored).

 Both blocks are KangarooTwelve-hashed against the header and rejected on mismatch.
 Byte-level layout is in `task_file.h`.